 In contrast, the school board itself is not warranted the same defense of sovereign immunity as are its drivers.
 A school board may be held liable for acts of simple negligence committed by a bus driver.
 Thus, it may be easier to file a claim against a school board rather than the school’s negligent bus driver.
 Clark County has a cap on damages through NRS 41.035 that limits awards up to $100,000.00.
 This is different than neighboring states like California which do not a have a cap on damages against County entities.

-The attorneys at Benson and Bingham law firm can help you work through the legal steps applicable to your specific case.
+The attorneys at Benson & Bingham Accident Injury Lawyers, LLC law firm can help you work through the legal steps applicable to your specific case.
 If you believe a school or school board is responsible for your child’s injuries, they should be held accountable.
 Our experienced attorneys are here to help you hold those at fault for your child’s injuries accountable for the physical injuries and emotional trauma caused.
 You be entitled to compensation for the following:

 Because evidence disappears quickly, and there are time limits to filing claims, it is important that you contact our office to learn about your legal options.
 Call us today at (702) 382-9797.